USTC-IP-Lab/USTC_lab/content/en/authors/BinbinZhang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- Faculty
 ---
-Hello, This is Bin-Bin Zhang(张宾宾).Welcome to my homepage!
-I am currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China(USTC), Hefei, China.
-I am fortunate to be advised by [Prof. Yan Chen](https://chenyanustc.github.io/).
-My current research interests include wireless sensing, deep learning and domain adaptation.
+Bin-Bin Zhang received PhD degree from the University of Science and Technology of China (USTC) in 2024.
+He is currently a Postdoc researcher at University of Science and Technology of China.
+His research interests include wireless sensing, signal processing, and machine learning.